6 Tips to Create a Video Script that Will Engage and Educate College Students

 Let’s take a closer look at that last point in the list above: using unexpected perspectives.
 Video allows a huge amount of creative flexibility in creating educational messages that show engaging perspectives.

 You could develop a script for an animated video or one that features 3D motion graphics.
-Create a concise instructional video or explainer video that
+Create a concise instructional video or explainer video that features engaging animation to capture the eye of the viewer.

 Show a cross-section or give a peek at the interior of tiny spaces that are usually invisible to the human eye.
 Drone videography has also opened a new way to share a bird’s eye view.
 Consider how visual and audio graphics and sounds will play out during the production process.